 Lesson 2: Responding to Emily Dickinson: Poetic Analysis

-In this lesson, students will explore Dickinson’s poem “Safe in their Alabaster Chambers” both as it was published as well as how it developed through Dickinson’s correspondence with her sister-in-law Susan Huntington Gilbert Dickinson.
-The Dickinsons’ letter manuscripts provide a fascinating insight into the process of Emily Dickinson’s craft, while simultaneously complicating commonly held notions that she was a recluse who wrote purely in isolation.
-Dickinson in reality maintained many dynamic correspondences throughout her lifetime and specifically sought out dialogues on her poetry.
-These correspondences—both professional and private—reveal a poet keenly aware of the interdependent relationship between poet and reader.
+Dickinson's letter manuscripts with her sister-in-law Susan Huntington Gilbert Dickinson's revisions provide a fascinating insight into the process of Emily Dickinson’s craft, specifically with the creation of “Safe in their Alabaster Chambers."
+Complicating commonly held notions that she was a recluse who wrote purely in isolation, Dickinson in reality maintained many dynamic relationships throughout her lifetime and specifically sought out dialogues on her poetry.
+Her correspondence—both professional and private—reveal a poet keenly aware of the interdependent relationship between poet and reader.

-For a complete introduction to the three lessons in this curriculum unit, Letters from Emily Dickinson: "Will you be my preceptor?" review the curriculum unit overview.
+For a complete introduction to the three lessons in this curriculum unit, The Letters and Poems of Emily Dickinson review the curriculum unit overview.

 How does Emily Dickinson develop her voice as a poet, especially as reflected in her correspondences with Susan Huntington Gilbert Dickinson about the poem “Safe in their Alabaster Chambers”?

-Articulate Dickinson’s artistic development as reflected in her poetry and correspondence
+Analyze Dickinson’s artistic development as reflected in her poetry and correspondence.

-Discuss Susan Huntington Gilbert Dickinson’s editorial relationship with Emily Dickinson
+Analyze how Susan Huntington Gilbert Dickinson’s editorial relationship with Emily Dickinson affected Dickinson's poetry.